Liam-Ryan/C-Static-Library-Starter/README.md

 1. If you wish you can break a test to make sure all is working as it should - go to library.c and change the output string in hello().
 Re-run make and run the new testexec binary and you should see a failure

+**Memory Leaks and debugging**
+To run valgrind properly or to debug your unit tests you need to uncomment `srunner_set_fork_status(sr, CK_NOFORK);` in test.c.
+This does prevent check from catching segfaults so be aware of that.
+After uncommenting and rebuilding the testexec binary with make you can then run `valgrind --leak-check=full ./testexec` from the build/test directory.

 **Customisation**
 Congratulations, the seed is working!